(This article last revised 8-8-2014)

 Of course, we know that Jews, like anyone else, certainly should have the right to go wherever they wish in the world.
 However, the horrible consequences of the U.N. decision in 1948 should cause us to at least question how and why the "right" of the modern State of Israel to be established was granted on the basis of religion, especially when it was so costly to Palestinians and has caused so much suffering, death and destruction.

-Granted, Israel is there now, and it perhaps has as much right to exist as any other nation established as a result of war and force of arms --as many have been.
+Granted, many would argue that since Israel is there now it has as much right to exist as any other nation established as a result of war and force of arms --as many have been.
 For example, the U.S.A. would not exist as it is had it not been taken by force of arms from Native Americans, and many other nations in the world were established in much the same way.

 The name “Zion” is used in several ways.
 In a physical sense, some say the name designates a specific mountain near Jerusalem where a Jebusite fortress had stood, which was conquered by King David and was then named the City of David.
 And some say Zion is also the name of the Temple Mount where King Solomon's Temple was in Jerusalem.

-But, in another sense, Zion is not a physical place, but a symbol for that which is the divine, spiritual source or essence or "foundation" of God's creation, as well as the spiritual or heavenly “residence” of God.
+But, as mentioned, in another sense Zion is not a physical place but a symbol for that which is the divine, spiritual source or essence or "foundation" of God's creation, as well as the spiritual or heavenly “residence” of God.
 In the books of the Torah and Tanakh ("Old Testament") there are references to Zion as a material place or city or mountain or land, but there are also references to it as symbol for that which is not material.

 For example, Isaiah 2:2 states that when prophecy is fulfilled, “the mountain of the Lord’s house shall be established as the top of the mountains.”
 That is obviously symbolic, and refers to that “high and holy place where God inhabits eternity,” as is stated in Isaiah 57:15.